Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability

 \subsection{Exchangeability}

+The concept of exchangeability, deeply tied to the foundational representation theorem by de Finetti, corresponds to a probabilistic notion of (permutation) symmetry \citep{definetti}.
+Intuitively, it establishes the conditions under which the order in which a sequence of observations is collected is irrelevant.

-\textbf{Definition :} \textit{An exchangeable sequence of random variables is a finite or infinite sequence \(X_1, X_2, X_3, \ldots\), such that for any finite permutation \(\pi\) of the position indices \(\{1, \ldots, N\}\), the joint distribution of the permuted sequences is the same as that of the original: An exchangeable sequence thus verifies:}
+\textbf{Definition :} \textit{An exchangeable sequence of random variables is a finite or infinite sequence \(X_1, X_2, X_3, \ldots\), such that for any finite permutation \(\pi:\{1, \ldots, N\} \rightarrow \{1, \ldots, N\} \) of the position indices, the joint distribution of the permuted sequences is the same as that of the original:}

-Additionally, a sequence $X_1, \ldots, X_N$ is partially exchangeable if there exists a partition of the indices such that permutations within each partition are exchangeable.
+Additionally, a sequence is said to be \textit{partially exchangeable} if there exists a partition of the indices such that permutations within each partition are exchangeable.